-Am I required to specify specific policy areas on the online application?
+Am I required to specify specific policy areas on the application?

 No, but we do like to know what policy areas interest you.
 There is an exception, however.
-If you are interested in applying to become a Margolis Scholar in Health Policy and Management, you must indicate your interest in health policy.
+If you are interested in applying to become a Ladd Fellow in Education Policy, you must indicate your interest in education policy.

-What if I have never taken any micro- or macro-economics courses?
+What if I have never taken any microeconomics or statistics courses?

 We require all applicants to complete coursework in microeconomics and statistics at an accredited institution (with a grade of “B” or higher) prior to enrollment.
-Official transcripts must be submitted by August 1st.
+Alternatively, applicants may obtain a Certificate of Completion through this microeconomics course and this statistics course to satisfy the prerequisite coursework.
+Official transcripts and/or Certificates of Completion must be submitted by August 1st.

 What is the transcript requirement for Study Abroad Coursework?

 The important factor is whether the grades received from courses taken at such institutions are listed on the degree-granting institution's transcript.
 We require an official transcript from a study abroad/non-degree granting institution if the name of the course, credits transferred, and the grade from the courses taken at these institutions are not listed on the degree-granting institution's transcript.

 Due to the internationalization of public administration and public policy curricula, in recent years the MPA and MPP core curricula look increasingly similar.
 Generally, the MPA core curriculum emphasizes management courses and explores public organizations and budgeting, while the MPP often includes economics and quantitative courses, with policy analysis at the heart of its curriculum.
 But there are many exceptions to this general rule.
 Our advice is to carefully examine each program's core curriculum.
 More information on MPA and MPP degrees.